 a handful of chopped fresh parsley and coriander - leave extra for garnish

-As an alternative to a traditional tagine pot, for this recipe you will need a deep casserole dish or a large saucepan with a lid (doesn't need to be oven-proof)
+As an alternative to a tagine pot, you will need a deep casserole dish or a large saucepan with a lid (doesn't need to be oven-proof)

 Place the mince, garlic, onion and fresh herbs for the meatballs in a food processor (you may need to do this in batches), blend them until the mince is smooth and the onions and herbs are small.